timeflux/demos/neurofeedback/bands/README.md

 ### With fake or replayed data (no device)

-You just need to comment the bitalino graph in main.yaml and instead uncomment the sinus graph (for sinusoidal input) or the replay graph (for replayed data).
+The default configuration uses real recorded data.
+You can also try sinusoidal waves by commenting out the `replay.yaml` graph in `main.yaml` and uncomment `sinus.yaml`.

 ### Using a BITalino device